frePPLe/frepple/doc/developer-guide/adding-or-customizing-a-report.rst

 General case
 ------------

-As an example we’ll create a report to display some statistics on the size of your model.
+As an example we'll create a report to display some statistics on the size of your model.
 It will simply display the total number of buffers and operations in your model.